chipsalliance/caliptra-sw/runtime/README.md

 * Unrecoverable panic

 In both of these cases, the panic handler writes diagnostic panic information to registers that are readable by the SoC.
-Firmware then undergoes an impactless reset, and `mailbox_data_avail` is asserted.
+Firmware then undergoes an impactless reset.

 The caller is expected to check status registers upon reading responses from the mailbox.